rjayapra/vbd-aks-workloads/Challenge-01.md

                 - containerPort: 80
                   name: http
     ```
-    Note

-    In an AKS cluster which has multiple node pools (Linux and Windows), the deployment manifest file previously listed also defines a nodeSelector to tell your AKS cluster to run the sample application's pod on a node that can run Linux containers.
+    > ℹ️ In an AKS cluster which has multiple node pools (Linux and Windows), the deployment manifest file previously listed also defines a nodeSelector to tell your AKS cluster to run the sample application's pod on a node that can run Linux containers.
 Linux nodes can't run Windows containers and vice versa.

     Save the manifest file.

-    2. Run the following command to deploy the application to the AKS cluster:
+    b.
+Run the following command to deploy the application to the AKS cluster:

+    ```bash
     kubectl apply -f deployment.yaml
+    ```

-    3. Run the following command to verify the deployment:
+    c.
+Run the following command to verify the deployment:

+    ```bash
     kubectl get deployments
+    ```

-    4. Run the following command to get the pods in the deployment:
+    d.
+Run the following command to get the pods in the deployment:

+    ```bash
     kubectl get pods
+    ```

-    5. Run the following command to get details about pod
+    e.
+Run the following command to get details about a pod:

+    ```bash
     kubectl describe pod <pod-name>
+    ```